Updated on 11/10/21 by Tim_Boost:

-By now, most of you have probably got used to how the new app works, but there’s still a few customers who have yet to be switched, so we’ve put together a guide to explain the ins and outs of the new app.
+By now, most of you have probably got used to how the new app works, but just in case, we’ve put together a guide to explain the ins and outs of the ‘Boost Top Up’ app:

 Firstly, a question many of you have asked: